LIFX/lifx-gem/README.md

 Run with `bundle exec rspec`.

 The integration specs rely on a least one device tagged with `Test` to function.
-At this point, they're semi-unreliable due to the async nature of the protocol, and there's not much coverage at the moment as the architecture is still in flux.
+At this point, they can fail occasionally due to the async nature of the protocol, and there's not much coverage at the moment as the architecture is still in flux.

 A more comprehensive test suite is in the works.